EleazerO/EleazerO.github.io/intro_to_offsecurity.md

  GUI: A visual interface that allows interaction with the operating system using graphical elements such as icons, windows, and buttons.

 That's this room done.
-Doing a few  minutes or an hour a day will accumalte over time if you keep at it.
+Doing a few  minutes or an hour a day will accumulate over time if you keep at it.
 See you in the next room...